Director's Fellows

 9. How are you going to balance the fellowship with your other academic commitments?

-Additionally, please check https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4730258 on how to structure it.
+Additionally, please check https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4730258 on how to structure your proposal.